eunho5751/zwlog/README.md

 LOG(Group::Editor, Severity::Info) << "My name is " << name << '\n';
 ```

-It would be tiresome to include multiple header files when logging. <br/>
+It would be tiresome to include multiple header files one by one when logging. <br/>
-So, I recommend that you create a new header file that includes all the header files for logging. <br/>
+So, I recommend that you create a new header file that includes zwlog/Logger.hpp and severity/group enums. <br/>